dwrobel/flatcam/README.md

 - multiple fixes in the Tcl commands (especially regarding the interchange between True/false and 1/0 values)
 - updated the help for all Tcl Commands
 - in Tcl Shell, the 'help' command will add also a brief description for each command in the list
+- updated the App.plot_all() method giving it the possibility to be run as threaded or not
+- updated the Tcl command PlotAll to be able to run threaded or not

 11.04.2020